Soundie: Musical genres

 Soundies emphasized variety from their beginning; the first three bandleaders who contracted for soundies were boogie-woogie specialist Will Bradley, established popular music maestro Vincent Lopez, and Hawaiian singer-leader Ray Kinney.
 Soundies displayed all genres of music, from classical to big-band swing, and from hillbilly novelties to patriotic songs.
 Jimmy Dorsey, Louis Jordan, Spike Jones, Stan Kenton, Kay Starr, Johnnie Johnston, Les Brown, The Hoosier Hot Shots, Charlie Spivak, Martha Tilton, Gene Krupa, Anita O'Day, Jimmie Dodd, Merle Travis, and Lawrence Welk were some of the leading soundies performers.
 Many soundies artists were show-business veterans, like Benny Fields, Gus Van, Cliff Edwards, Ann Pennington, Sally Rand, Harry McClintock, Nick Lucas, and Patricia Ellis.
 Many stars of the future made appearances in soundies at the beginning of their careers, including Gale Storm, Dorothy Dandridge, Ricardo Montalbán, Liberace, Doris Day, Gloria Grahame, Cyd Charisse, Alan Ladd, Marilyn Maxwell, and Yvonne DeCarlo.

 Many nightclub and recording artists also made soundies, including Harry "The Hipster" Gibson, Frances Faye, Gloria Parker, Charles Magnante, and Milton DeLugg.
 In the mid-1940s, during a moratorium imposed by James Petrillo of the musicians' union, Soundies resorted to filming nonmusical vaudeville acts, featuring exotic dancers Sally Rand and Faith Bacon, animal acts, roller-skating exhibitions, acrobats, impressionists, and jugglers.

 Beginning in 1941, Soundies experimented with expanding its format, and filmed comedy soundies with Our Gang actor Carl "Alfalfa" Switzer, Broadway comic Willie Howard, dialect comedians Smith and Dale, Harry Langdon, Snub Pollard, and The Keystone Cops.
 Most of these films were nonmusical, and were not as well received as the musical soundies.
 Soundies abandoned the comedy-sketch idea, but continued to produce filmed versions of comic novelty songs.

 Some bandleaders recognized the promotional value of soundies.
 Will Bradley, Vincent Lopez, and Ray Kinney were the first, as has been mentioned, and Ozzie Nelson, Cab Calloway, Louis Armstrong, Lawrence Welk, and Louis Jordan followed.
-The most prolific soundies bandleaders were Johnny Long (18 titles) and Stan Kenton (17 titles); cowboy entertainer Red River Dave was almost as prolific (14 titles).
+The most prolific soundies bandleaders were Johnny Long (18 titles) and Stan Kenton (17 titles); cowboy entertainer "Red River Dave" McEnery was almost as prolific (14 titles).

 More than 1,800 soundies minimusicals were made, many of which have been released on home video.
 The soundies films were regularly described and reviewed in the entertainment and music trade publications, such as Billboard.